 The Campus Activities Board (CAB) is a student-led programming board that coordinates campus-wide events.
 These events include concerts, the homecoming dance, trivia nights, pub series and off campus trips to Boston and beyond.
-The mission of CAB is to create diverse events, programs, and activities that foster personal development, school spirit, and community development.

 The O'Connell House serves to meet the needs of undergraduate students by providing a student union with many services.
 O'Connell House offers space for meetings and programs led by Boston College groups, and O'Connell House staff also provide programming and entertainment.
 O'Connell House serves as a home away from home where students can feel comfortable to study, socialize, and spend recreational time.

 Student Organizations are committed to enriching the learning environment through extracurricular programs and activities.
 By participating in a Student Organization you will meet students with similar interests, be exposed to an array of opportunities at Boston College, develop your leadership potential, and have the opportunity to make a positive impact on the community.

 MyBC is the online portal where students can join and or search for organizations, see what’s happening on campus, track involvement, and more.
 Looking for a complete list of student organizations and descriptions at Boston College?
 Log onto MyBC or search to see a list of all student organizations.